 Installation of the Login by Auth0 WordPress Plugin

-Plugins can be added to your WordPress site automatically or manually.
-Both processes are covered here in the WordPress Codex.
+This plugin can be added to your WordPress site using the Plugins screen in the wp-admin:

 As soon as the plugin is activated, you are redirected to the start of the Setup Wizard.